 2015 Portfolio Reviewers

-Reviewers will be updated in Spring 2015, and will be finalized before registration opens on April 22-23.
+Reviewer selections will be finalized before registration opens on April 22-23 and links to reviewer bios will be live.
 We will have approximately 25 reviewers participating during the October review event.

-- Katherine Ware, New Mexico Museum of Art
+- Katherine Ware, New Mexico Museum of Art, Santa Fe, NM

 * * *